SHMMOD/troubadour/README.md

 [screenshot here]

 ### Ideas
 Ideas are divided into two categories: notes and recordings.
 Notes permit users to jot down their thoughts as they write a song.
-Recordings allow a user to capture thoughts or ideas that might come during an inconvenient time to type.
+Recordings allow a user to capture melodic inspiration.
 When a user clicks to create a new note or recording, a POST request is made to the back-end.
 The body of the POST request determines whether or not to give the title of 'New Note' or 'New Recording'.

 ```
 export const postIdea = async (req, res) => {